Minnesota Mesothelioma & Asbestos Lawyer

 The Minnesota mesothelioma lawyers at The Lanier Law Firm provide compassionate, personalized advocacy to individuals in need of serious representation.

-Our attorneys will go to whatever lengths necessary to hold asbestos companies accountable.
+Our highly-experienced mesothelioma attorneys will go to whatever lengths necessary to hold asbestos companies accountable.
 We will travel to you anywhere in Minnesota, and we will file your case in the venue most beneficial to you.
 We provide free case evaluations and do not charge mesothelioma clients upfront fees.

 Don’t let the clock run out on the statute of limitations.
 Contact us today to schedule a free consultation with a Minnesota mesothelioma lawyer.